TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-## Shell Access 1 - Via Base64 Password Decyrpt
+## Exploitation 1 - Base64 Password Decyrpt

 <br />

-A `password` that have been `base64-encode` multiple times, concretely 13.
+The content is a `password` that has been `base64`-encoded multiple times, specifically, 13 times.

-We can easily decrypt this password with a bash one-liner.
+We can easily decode this password using a Bash one-liner.

-To do it, first, we need to put the base64 content into a file:
+First, we save the base64 content into a file:

 <br />